 Knowing how to prepare for a hurricane and the effects of a serious storm are crucial if you live in areas prone to this kind of extreme weather.
-From storm-surges and extreme wind to blackouts and closed stores, having strategy in place for a major hurricane will help you weather the worst of the conditions and minimize the adverse effects.
+From storm-surges and extreme wind to blackouts and devastating flooding, having a strategy in place for a major hurricane will help you weather the worst of the conditions and minimize the adverse effects.

 If a hurricane watch is in place or an alert is issued in your local area, it pays to have a preparedness strategy and action in place that you can implement at the earliest opportunity.